Dorset Greener Homes

 Our story

-A similar small scale scheme ran in Dorchester, a neighbouring town for two years.
+A similar small-scale scheme ran in Dorchester, a neighbouring town for two years.
 I was very sceptical that hosts would volunteer, but when we (Transition Town Bridport) tried it a very diverse set of people volunteered.
-Some expensive houses with new hi tech solutions; others low cost, DIY, using recycled materials; yet others low carbon lifestyles.
+Some expensive houses with new hi-tech solutions; others low cost, DIY, using recycled materials; yet others low carbon lifestyles.
 I have made serious efforts to maintain that balance.
-You don’t need money to live more greenly.
+You don't need money to live more greenly.

 This year is the first time we have extended to all of Dorset, through Dorset Climate Action Network.
-This has required building a team of local coordinators, all though zoom.
+This has required building a team of local coordinators, all through zoom.
 Now we have 47 homes over all of Dorset!
-If it’s a success I expect twice as many next year.
+If it's a success I expect twice as many next year.

 Our advice